Become a Member of the Water Worx Team!

 CLASS CHARACTERISTICS

-Asphalt / concrete crewmen will be responsible for the day-to-day preventive maintenance of tools, equipment, and fleet vehicles used to accomplish their job.
+Underground Crewman I will be responsible for the day-to-day preventive maintenance of tools, equipment, and fleet vehicles used to accomplish their job.
 This role is required to work safely and productively in an industrial environment.
-The asphalt / concrete crewmen should be available for any schedule and can move to our other locations as needed.
-This includes working overtime and weekends as needed.
-The asphalt / concrete crewman must be highly motivated, able to complete tasks without direct supervision, and can communicate issues to their supervisor.
+The Underground Crewman I should be available for any schedule and can move to our other locations as needed.
+This includes working overtime, and weekends as needed.
+The Underground Crewman I must be highly motivated, able to complete tasks without direct supervision, and able to communicate issues to their supervisor.
 This role receives guidance with respect to general objectives.
-Good judgment is required in all duties and any other tasks as assigned and directed by the supervisor, division mangers, and operation managers.
+Good judgment is required in all duties and any other tasks as assigned and directed by the supervisor, division managers, and operation managers.
 Minimal overnight travel as required.
-This job description provides an overview of responsibilities and task to be performed.
+This job description provides an overview of responsibilities and tasks to be performed.
 It is not intended to be an all-inclusive job description as needs tend to change over time.

 Knowledge of:

-- Operational characteristics of equipment and tools used in work activities including field
+- Operational characteristics of equipment and tools used in work activities including the field.

 - Practices and techniques of performing field inspections related to areas of assignment.